Unboxed-Software/solana-course/content/signer-auth.md

 Alternatively, you can find open source programs to audit.
 There are plenty of programs you can look at.
 A good start if you don't mind diving into native Rust would be the [SPL programs](https://github.com/solana-labs/solana-program-library).

 So for this lesson, take a look at a program (whether yours or one you've found online) and audit it for signer checks.
 If you find a bug in somebody else's program, please alert them!
 If you find a bug in your own program, be sure to patch it right away.

+## Completed the lab?

+Push your changes to GitHub and [tell us what you thought of this lesson](https://form.typeform.com/to/IPH0UGz7#answers-lesson=26b3f41e-8241-416b-9cfa-05c5ab519d80)!